uwescience/brainhack-global-2017-03/index.md

 ### When you say neuroscience, you mean computational neuroscience/neuroimaging/electrophysiology/choose-your-favorite-subfield?

-No. If you want to hack on *any*
+No. If you want to hack on *any* neuroscience-related question, we would be happy for you to participate.

 ### So I need to know a lot in advance?

 No!
 Come as you are.
-If you are interested in learning new things, this an ideal environment to do so.
-Depending on your interests, we might set up some tutorials about things, so you can learn the things you need to know to make the most out of Brainhack Global.
+If you are interested in learning new things, this an great environment to do so.
+Depending on your interests, we might set up some tutorials about a few neuroscience and data science topics, so you can learn the things you need to know to make the most out of Brainhack Global.

 ### But I need to have some data or question?

 No!
-Even if you don't have a project in mind, you should come and join forces with others
+Even if you don't have a project in mind, you should come and join forces with others.
+One of the goals of the event is to meet other members of the neuroscience and data science communities on UW campus and in Seattle.

 ### Is it fun?